 Real Estate Development

-The Center for Real Estate (MIT CRE) provides an intellectual home at the Institute for research on issues affecting the real estate industry.
-Faculty associated with the center are drawn from across the Institute, including the departments of Architecture, Urban Studies and Planning, Civil and Environmental Engineering, Economics, and the MIT Sloan School of Management.
+The Center for Real Estate (CRE) provides an intellectual home at the MIT for research on issues affecting the real estate industry.
+Faculty associated with the center are drawn from across the Institute, including the departments of Architecture, Civil and Environmental Engineering, Economics, and Urban Studies and Planning, and from the MIT Sloan School of Management.

 The center is home to the Master of Science in Real Estate Development (MSRED), an interdepartmental degree program that combines education in design, planning, construction, management, finance, development, and marketing.
 A rigorous, concentrated program, the MSRED prepares students to assume positions of responsibility in private real estate companies, financial institutions, government agencies, nonprofit development organizations, and consulting firms.
 We seek focused, committed applicants who want to apply their intellectual gifts to the task of building better living and working environments for people around the world.
 Most students come to the MSRED program with considerable experience in the industry.

-For further information about the MSRED program, contact Mary Hughes, academic administrator, Center for Real Estate, Room 9-343.
+For further information about the MSRED program, contact Mary Hughes, Assistant Director/Academic Programs Administration, Center for Real Estate, Room 9-343.